raehelen/OS-README-Template/README.md

 ## License

-Choose the most suitable from a range of licenses provided.
+Choose the most suitable from a range of licenses provided (OGL, Apache, MIT etc.)